 - 2.1 The Council has a legal duty to maintain and enhance biodiversity and in so doing, promote the resilience of ecosystems under the Environment (Wales) Act 2016.
 The Council is also responding to the challenges of climate change and declared a Climate Emergency in 2019.
 Welsh Government declared a 'Nature Emergency' in Wales on the 30th of June 2021. - 2.2 The Council has a schedule of grass cutting frequencies through the growing season across the county borough.
-Grass cutting was one of a range of services that was paused in the national lockdown in 2020 during the Covid-19 pandemic and the Council has been developing its approach to grass cutting since. - 2.3 On 22nd March 2023 Cabinet agreed to continue the Council's commitment to the UK wide 'No Mow May' campaign and biodiversity with further revisions to the Council's grass cutting regime in 2023.
+Grass cutting was one of a range of services that was paused in the national lockdown in 2020 during the Covid-19 pandemic and the Council has been developing its approach to grass cutting since. - 2.3 On 22nd March 2023 Cabinet agreed further revisions to the Council's grass cutting regime in 2023.
 This included an additional list of areas which were also allowed to flourish during the summer period.
-An all-Members Seminar was held on 14th November 2023 where feedback on the 2023 grass cutting season and an update on the proposed approach for 2024 were provided. - 2.4 It is proposed that the grass cutting regime in 2024 continues with the current adopted approach to highway verges and by-pass routes and includes a continued commitment to the UK wide 'No Mow May' campaign.
+An all-Members Seminar was held on 14th November 2023 where feedback on the 2023 grass cutting season and an update on the proposed approach for 2024 were provided. - 2.4 It is proposed that the grass cutting regime in 2024 moves away from the 'No Mow May' campaign previously adopted, and continues with the current adopted approach in maintaining our highway verges and by-pass routes.
+This demonstrates our continued commitment to the 'Nature isn't Neat' campaign as adopted by partners of the Gwent Green Grid (as set out in recommendations 3.1.ii below).
 The list of selected areas which will be allowed to flourish during the 2024 growing season has been reviewed and revised following feedback during 2023 and these are detailed in Appendix 1.
 An example of the revised approach includes more grass cutting on housing estates as this was a particular issued raised in the feedback on the 2023 cutting season.